OraPO: Oracle-educated Reinforcement Learning for Data-efficient and Factual Radiology Report Generation: Experiments

 \subsection{Ablation Study}

 To study the effectiveness and efficiency of our proposed method, we evaluate four model variants on CheXpert Plus using macro \textbf{Precision}, \textbf{Recall}, and \textbf{F1}.
-As reported in Tab.~\ref{tab:ablation}, the second row is a na\"ive GRPO-based RLHF baseline that uses \emph{accuracy} as reward (as in DeepSeek-R1 \cite{guo2025deepseeknature}), which yields only marginal gains over the base model without any domain-specific training (row 1).
+As reported in Table~\ref{tab:ablation}, the second row is a na\"ive GRPO-based RLHF baseline that uses \emph{accuracy} as reward (as in DeepSeek-R1 \cite{guo2025deepseeknature}), which yields only marginal gains over the base model without any domain-specific training (row 1).
 Adding \textbf{FactS} to GRPO (row 3) lifts F1 from 0.089 to 0.291 \((+227\%)\), Recall from 0.162 to 0.605 (+274\%), and Precision from 0.026 to 0.204 (+685\%), showing that fact-level entailment provides dense, clinically aligned supervision.
-Layering \textbf{OraPO} on top (row 5) further improves F1 to 0.341 (+17.2\% vs.\ \textbf{FactS}-only), with Recall improved by (+37.5\%) and Precision improved by (+16.2\%).
+Layering \textbf{OraPO} on top (row 6) further improves F1 to 0.341 (+17.2\% vs.\ \textbf{FactS}-only), with Recall improved by (+37.5\%) and Precision improved by (+16.2\%).
 Notably, \textbf{OraPO+FactS} with only \textbf{400} studies (row 4) attains F1 \(=\) 0.296, Precision $=$ 0.217 and Recall \(=\) 0.732—--surpassing the \textbf{FactS}-only 1K setting (F1 \(=\) 0.291, Precision $=$ 0.204, and Recall \(=\) 0.605)--—providing evidence of OraPO's superb \emph{data efficiency}.
-Overall, \textbf{FactS} supplies faithful, sentence-level rewards, while \textbf{OraPO} converts zero-reward groups into preference updates, yielding higher precision \& recall and earlier learning on scarce yet clinically important signals.
+We further observe that the \textbf{GRPO+SFT} variant (with FactS) collapses to very low recall (0.176) and F1 (0.106), a \textbf{-70.9\%} and \textbf{-63.6\%} drop vs.\ FactS+GRPO, respectively.
+The core issue here is that plain SFT only imitates ground-truth prose: the model learns “what to say when it’s right,” but not “what not to say,” so reports that omit all true positives aren’t explicitly discouraged, leading to recall and F1 collapses.
+Beyond that, SFT on small datasets is known to be unstable and sample-inefficient: fine-tuning with limited data often over-fits, degrading generalisation \cite{DBLP:conf/emnlp/PecherCBSSB24, DBLP:conf/acl/Du023}.
+OraPO fixes this by explicitly pushing probability mass away from ``no-TP'' outputs such that the recall is effectively boosted when trained with limited set.
+Overall, \textbf{FactS} supplies faithful, sentence-level rewards, while \textbf{OraPO} converts zero-reward groups into preference updates, yielding higher precision and recall and faster convergence on scarce yet clinically important signals.